isdicely/Project2_World_Happpiness/README.md

 Most countries stayed within the same range for Happiness Scores and across all individual scores.
 The only three countries that did not stay the same were Afghanistan, Bangladesh, and Mexico.

 ## Data Sources
+Both of the below can be found in our "data" folder:
 - World Happiness Data: https://www.kaggle.com/mathurinache/world-happiness-report-20152021?select=2021.csv (source: https://worldhappiness.report/archive/)
 - Geo Data Used for the World Map: https://datahub.io/core/geo-countries#resource-countries